Category Archives: Belgian Royals

 Emmanuel has three siblings:

-Prince Emmanuel has dyslexia and so he attended Eureka School Kessel-Lo near Leuven, Belgium, a school for children of normal intelligence and gifted children who have dyslexia.
-Since August 2020, Emmanuel has attended The International School of Brussels, an English-language private school in Watermael-Boitsfort, near Brussels, Belgium.
+Prince Emmanuel has dyslexia and attended Eureka School Kessel-Lo near Leuven, Belgium, a school for children of normal intelligence and gifted children who have dyslexia.
+Beginning in August 2020, Emmanuel attended The International School of Brussels, an English-language private school in Watermael-Boitsfort, near Brussels, Belgium.
+He graduated in 2024 with an International Baccalaureate.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.